microg/UnifiedNlp/README.md

 Release builds may be found on the [release page](https://github.com/microg/android_packages_apps_UnifiedNlp/releases).
 Installation requires a rooted system.

-### Android 2.3 - 4.1 (Gingerbread / Honeycomb / Ice Cream Sandwich / Jelly Bean)
+### Android 4.4 - 5.0 (KitKat / Lollipop)
-These releases are no longer actively supported and might be unstable.
-Additionally, most backends require a newer Android version.

-However the LegacyNetworkLocation (instructions for Android 4.2) usually works quiet well.
+Download `NetworkLocation.apk`, copy it to `/system/priv-app/NetworkLocation.apk` and reboot.
+The following shell commands will do the job:

+	adb root && adb remount
+	adb push path/to/NetworkLocation.apk /system/priv-app/NetworkLocation.apk
+	adb reboot

 ### Android 4.2 - 4.3 (Jelly Bean)
 Download `LegacyNetworkLocation.apk`, copy it to `/system/app/NetworkLocation.apk` and reboot.
 The following shell commands will do the job: